Skip to content Skip to main navigation Report an accessibility issue

 “I do like to share my knowledge and have some sort of legacy where I’m helping engineers be better engineers,” Clark said.
 “I would love to help others apply skills in the right way ethically that benefits humanity as a whole.”

 Clark took jobs moving pianos and at a beverage store when he first moved to Knoxville to help pay for his tuition.
-By his senior year, he saved up enough money for his stipend at the lab to make ends meet.
+By his senior year, he saved up enough money from his stipend at the lab to make ends meet.
 It finally enabled him to put all his energy into his education.

 Although Clark’s pathway to a college degree wasn’t linear, it’s one he encourages others to take if they are in a similar situation.